 What’s at the end of it?

-It depends on which way you go down.
+Luckily hiking on Hong Kong Island means you can find some cool neighbourhoods at the end and easy public transport.
+For this walking trail, it depends on which way you go down.
 One way takes you down to Kennedy Town, which has a raft of restaurants and bars, including a few along the seafront.
 It’s a great place to watch the sunset.
 Kennedy Town is the western end of the Island Line MTR, and takes roughly 15 minutes to get to from Central.

 How do you get there?